 “Push-ups can be done on most days of the week,” White says.
 Although he suggests approaching them more cautiously if you have or have had upper-body injuries.

 You can do push-ups every day if you’re doing a modest amount of them.
 White defines that as 10–20 push-ups if your max is 25 reps, 2 sets of 10–20 if your max is between 25 and 50 reps, and 2–3 sets of 10–20 if your max is above 50 push-ups.
 “If you’re doing many sets and hitting a high volume, I would try to do them every other day,” he advises.

 But, as always, you need to tailor this plan to your body and level of fitness.
-If you find that you feel extremely sore one day, White suggests skipping push-ups work and coming back to it the following day.
+If you find that you feel extremely sore one day, White suggests skipping push-ups and coming back to them the following day.